jdrumgoole/gdelttools/README.md

 ## Installation

+### Install requirements using Pipenv (recommended)

+[Pipenv](https://pipenv.pypa.io/en/latest/) is a tool that helps create and manage environments and dependencies for Python projects.
+It is optional, but recommended.

+To install Pipenv:

+> pip3 install --user pipenv

-To get started either install the prerequisites from the `Pipfile` or use `pipenv shell` to create a virtual environment and have `pipenv` do the work for you.
-This package only supports Python 3.6 or latter.
+To get started with GDELT Tools, either install the prerequisites from the `Pipfile` using `pipenv install` or use `pipenv shell` to create a virtual environment and have `pipenv` do the work for you.
+This package only supports Python 3.6 or later.

+### Install requirements using Pip (alternative to Pipenv)

+`pip3` should be automatically installed if you are using Python 3.
+You can install or upgrade `pip3` using:

+> python3 -m ensurepip --upgrade

+To install GDELT Tools using pip3:

+> pip3 install -r requirements.txt

 ### GDELT 2.0 Encoding and Structure
 The [GDELT](https://gdelt.org) dataset is a large dataset of news events that is updated